haotian-dot/docs/README.md

 Push the changes to the `master` branch.

-See the (action file)[.github/workflows/deploy-to-oss.yml] for details.
+See the [action file](.github/workflows/deploy-to-oss.yml) for details.

 ## Contact